smirithika/book-club-web-app/README.md

 Smirithika.C IT16514614

 Note:
-Admin and Owner have default passwords.passwords are given below
+Admin and Owner have default passwords.Passwords are given below
 	Owner => "Arshad"
 	Admin => "book"
-these passwords are encrypted.
+These passwords are encrypted.

 Thank you...